CyberSpaceEsli/react-ux-analyzer/src/heuristics/1-visibility-system-status/LOADING-DETECTION.md

 > "The system should always keep users informed about what is going on, through appropriate feedback within reasonable time." [nngroup/breadcrumbs](https://www.nngroup.com/articles/ten-usability-heuristics/)

 This detector ensures that:
-- Network actions show visual indicators
+- Network actions set and reflect loading states visually
-- Buttons visibly reflect loading state
+- Buttons visually reflect loading state through disabling and loading indicators
-- Spinners are animated and intuitive
+- Spinners have proper animation and intuitive appearance

 ## Technical Notes